tile38/tile38.github.io/README.md

 Once you have navigated to the content's .md file:

-- Click on the pencil icon in the right corner of the content pane's header menu. and commit them.
+- Click on the pencil icon in the right corner of the content pane's header menu.

 - Make the desired changes to the .md file in GitHub's "Edit file" pane.